arbrandes/edx-documentation/en_us/open_edx_release_notes/source/eucalyptus.rst

 ***********************

 The Open edX Eucalyptus release includes the following features in the mobile app.
-The latest versions of the app are: version 2.5.1 for Android, and 2.5.3 for iOS.
+The latest versions of the app are version 2.5.1 for Android and 2.5.3 for iOS.

-* Discussion forums including support for content-specific discussion topics in course units.
+* Course discussions are now supported in the mobile app, including content- specific discussion topics in course units.
 Discussions can be viewed in landscape mode.

 * Course search.
 Learners can search for courses using keywords, and filter courses by subject and availability.